 Like one of the models mentioned above, this model has small tritium gas tubes on the hands, which are filled with a radioactive compound (no need to worry–it’s 100% safe).

-This is a type of natural glow and will last you for more than two decades.
+This natural glow and will last you for more than two decades.
 Unlike most of the models we’ve mentioned so far, however, this one has a much simpler look.

 One of the possible downsides is that this is water resistance up to only 100 feet, which is just half of most brands on this list.
 If you’re not doing too much water activities, and you’d like an everyday classic and utilitarian watch that is excellent for using at night too, however, this will be a great choice.